Koranten/SAUNA/README.md

 The model can be checked and investigated in order to improve the results.

 The uploaded model includes main comments in english.
 Other comments are in french (my native language).

+How to use?
+Download FDS version 5.5.3 and Smokeview on the NIST website : https://pages.nist.gov/fds-smv/